What is Work Management Software?

 Any work management software should come with an advanced task management module.
 Based on your work style, there are several different ways of organizing and visualizing tasks:

-- To-do lists – For simple tasks lined up under each other, together with only the essential details (users assigned, deadline, task priority)
+The List view (To-do lists) is for simple tasks lined up under each other, together with only the essential details, such as assigned users, deadline, etc.

-- Detailed task lists – Help you handle complex work that involves multiple team members or resources simultaneously.
+The Table view (Detailed task lists) handles complex work that involves multiple team members or resources simultaneously.

 The first thing users should do when they start work is check out the My Tasks area.
 If you never know which tasks to start with, Paymo offers you the ability to sort them according to Project, Due Date, or Priority: